-As a result of Juan's dedication to leadership and to his profession, he was invited to serve on the Leadership Advisory Board of the National Conference of Bar Presidents, a national association whose mission is to provide high-quality programming and leadership development training for lawyers.
+As a result of Juan's dedication to leadership development in the legal profession, he was appointed to serve on the Executive Council of the National Conference of Bar Presidents, a national association whose mission is to provide high-quality programming and leadership development training for lawyers.

 Throughout Juan’s life he has been consistently recognized for his leadership, advocacy, and service to the community and in the law.
 Earlier in his career, Juan was honored in the Aurora Beacon News (1998), the Chicago Suntimes (1999), Ebony Magazine (2001), and in Who’s Who in Black Chicago (2006, 2007).

 He is a 2002 Fellow of Leadership Greater Chicago and currently serves on the Board of Directors for the Leadership Fellows Association.
 Juan is also a 2004 graduate of the Harvard Divinity School Summer Leadership Institute.